cloudydaiyz/find-it/README.md

 # vulture
 Scavenger hunt game.
-This repository contains the frontend, backend, and infrastructure.
+This repository contains the frontend, backend, and infrastructure for the project.

 ## Prerequisites
 - `terraform`